How to Become a Obstetricians and Gynecologists in Indiana

 Obtain Indiana licensure or certification

 Indiana may require specific licensing or professional certification for obstetricians and gynecologistss.
-Requirements vary by state — contact the Indiana Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Indiana Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Indiana

-Indiana employs 660 obstetricians and gynecologists.
+Indiana employs 430 obstetricians and gynecologists.
+The highest concentrations are in Indianapolis-Carmel-Greenwood.

 Obstetricians and Gynecologists salary range in Indiana